 - Place sticks on a lined baking sheet.

-- Combine butter, parsley, and parmesan cheese and brush over the tops of each stick.
+- Combine butter, garlic, parsley, and parmesan cheese and brush over the tops of each stick.

 - Bake for 10-12 minutes or until golden brown on both the top and bottom.
 Remove from oven and serve hot with marinara sauce for dipping.